VisualComputingInstitute/PARIS-sem-seg/README.md

 # TODO
-1. Train stub with resume and parameter dumping
-2. cityscapes train/val jsons.
+1. Augmentations
-3. Eval code based on results in exp dir and images from some json, creating predictions and numbers.
+2. Eval code based on results in exp dir and images from some json, creating predictions and numbers.
+3. Test all three losses
+4. Add parametrization to the network (which convs, which blocks etc.)
+5. Add an E-net